dev0x13/globus-plasma/README.md

 changes (removed typedefs for numbers, changed headers paths) for logging, errors handling and program arguments parsing.
 The decision to use part of Kaldi code was made due to its high quality and simplicity.
 Also the Globus toolkit structure is similar to Kaldi one, so if you are familiar with Kaldi, you won't face any problems diving into Globus.

+Globus provides a Python wrapper created with [pybind11](https://github.com/pybind/pybind11).
+Wrapper source code and basic examples can be found at `src/python` folder.